gbmhunter/blog/content/pcb-design/soldermask-stencils/_index.md

 ## Art?

 What to do with a stencil once you have finished making PCBs with it?
 Do stencils have the potential to be art pieces?
-I did attach a back light and diffuser to one and made a wall-mountable piece of art, see the link:/electronics/projects/backlit-pcb-stencil[Backlit PCB Stencil project] for more information.
+I did attach a back light and diffuser to one and made a wall-mountable piece of art, see the [Backlit PCB Stencil project](/electronics/projects/backlit-pcb-stencil) for more information.